MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ c  │
     =#

+We call queries constructed this way *primitives* as they do not rely upon any other query.
+There are also combinators, which build new queries from existing ones.

 ### Composition & Identity

-Two queries can be connected sequentially using the composition combinator (`>>`).
+Two queries can be connected sequentially using the *composition* combinator (`>>`).
 Consider the composition, `Lift(1:3) >> Hello`.
 Since `Hello` produces a value for each input element, preceding it with `Lift(1:3)` generates three copies of `"Hello World"`.